Badenhoop/asionet/README.md

     response = /* create your response */
 });
 ```
 That's it.
-Simple right?
+Simple, right?
-Note that the request message (which is 'query' in this case) is passed by a const reference to shared_ptr but on the other hand the response message is a "normal" reference.
+Note that the request message (which is 'query' in this case) is passed as a const reference to shared_ptr but on the other hand the response message is a "normal" reference.
 This is because asionet was designed to avoid unnecessary copies.
 Imagine you want to store the potentially large request message somewhere else in your program.
 You can do this by simply copying the pointer instead of the entire object.